mongodb/mongodb-kubernetes-operator/README.md

 This is a [Kubernetes Operator](https://coreos.com/operators/) which deploys MongoDB Community into Kubernetes clusters.

-This codebase is currently _alpha_, and is not ready for production use.

 If you are a MongoDB Enterprise customer, or need Enterprise features such as Backup, you can use the [MongoDB Enterprise Operator for Kubernetes](https://github.com/mongodb/mongodb-enterprise-kubernetes).

 ## Table of Contents